CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"It’s silly to try to escape other people’s faults.
-They are inescapable.
-Just try to escape your own." - Marcus Aurelius</p>
+<p>"But fortunate means that a man has assigned to himself a good fortune: and a good fortune is good disposition of the soul, good emotions, good actions." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->